Skip to main content

 In some cases, you may need to stay in the hospital for a short time after a venous angiography.
 This is usually only necessary if you have any complications.

-Venous Angiography is a crucial diagnostic tool that helps us pinpoint the cause of venous issues accurately.
+Venous angiography is a crucial diagnostic tool that helps us pinpoint the cause of venous issues accurately.
 Based on the results of the procedure, our team will work closely with you to develop a personalized treatment plan, which may include:

 • Sclerotherapy: For varicose veins, sclerotherapy may be recommended.
 This involves injecting a solution directly into the affected veins to cause them to collapse and gradually fade.